Pedestrian accidents are some of the most devastating traffic accidents

 or contributing to the crash?

 Personal injury claims are hinged on proving negligence.
-This means that in order for
+This means that

-caused the accident and injuries.
+likely than not” caused the accident and injuries.
 Examples of negligence in a

 pedestrian accident can include a driver who fails to yield at a right turn, runs a red light,